YevheniiMaliavka/distributed-systems/README.md

 * to simplify the project structure and make program behaviour obvious.
 * many ways of developing a MVC Web-App in Java confuse me as a non-Java developer.
 The opportunity to hardcode something doesn't make me happy.

-### Create a project
+### Instantiate a project

 1. Make sure your GlassFish server is running and executing our Web-Service App.
-2. Create a new Web-Services Client Project.
+1. Create a new Web-Services Client Project.
    ![ws-client-project](/images/web-services-client.png)
-3. IntelliJ IDEA will offer you to generate Java code from the WSDL.
+1. IntelliJ IDEA will offer you to generate Java code from the WSDL.
 Fill in the fields correctly as shown and click `Ok`:
    ![WSDL](/images/wsdl-gen.png)

 > Note: we will also try out another way of generating the Java code from the WSDL that is not IDE specific and uses the default JDK `wsimport` tool.

-4. The previous actions would trigger IntelliJ IDEA to generate some code for us:
+1. The previous actions would trigger IntelliJ IDEA to generate some code for us:

 ```java
 package example;